M4rl0wBuongustaio/BA_Simulation/README.md

 Once you are done setting up the parameters, start the simulation by running `simulation.py`. <br>
 The end of the simulation will be indicated in the console by displaying the needed time to finish the program.

-### Data Preparation for Analysis
+### Data Preprocessing for Analysis

-Once your simulation run finished successfully you can now perform the data preparation by calculating KPIs <br>
-like the mean, standard deviation, confidence interval etc. <br>
+Once your simulation run finished successfully you can now perform the data preprocess by calculating KPIs like the mean, standard deviation, confidence interval etc.
 The confidence interval is set up as standard for 95%.
 You can adjust it by adjusting the `var_ci_coefficient` accordingly.
+Execute the data preprocessing by running `analysis.py`.
+The preprocessed files will be saved in the same directory as standard.